JohannesBorgqvist/symmetry_based_model_selsection_carcinogenesis/README.md

 2. *Fit the model to the transformed data*,
 3. *Inversely transform the fitted model back*,
 4. *Compare the fit of the inversely transformed model to the original data*.
-An illustration of this framework for our two models is illustrated below, where the PLM is depicted in the top row and the IM-III in the bottom row.
+An illustration of this framework for our two models is illustrated below, where the PLM is depicted in the top row and the IM in the bottom row.

 ![The detailed steps of the symmetry based framework](./Figures/step_symmetry_based_model_selection.png)